The primary values of Harris Field are SHUR (Safety, Honor, Understand Rules).

 Channel 1 and RadiosAlthough not required, it may be helpful for your tactical success to have a two-way radio while on the field.
 In the event of an emergency such as someone getting seriously hurt, you will want to immediately contact field staff using FRS Channel 1 (462.5625 MHz) on your radio.
 You may also use channel 1 to ask about any game rules that you are unsure of.
 Please hold down the talk button for about a second before speaking so that your first words will be transmitted.
 Always make certain that your radio is set in PTT (Push-To-Talk) mode and never on VOX (Voice Activation) mode.
 If it sounds like someone’s radio is set to VOX, please ask the players around you to recheck their radio settings.

 TicksTicks and Lyme disease are a huge problem for airsofters in Maine.
-We recommend applying a bug repellent that has at least 20% DEET for the skin and a clothing spray that contains 0.5% permethrin.
+We recommend applying a bug repellent like REPEL® for skin and a clothing spray that contains 0.5% permethrin.
 Always use a mirror to inspect your entire body for ticks as soon as you get home.
+Other important information is linked HERE.

 Injury from BBsAirsoft devices can be very dangerous.
 300 fps > 204 mph!Airsoft BBs can become lodged in your face and cause permanent scars.
 They can chip and break off your teeth.
 Dental repairs can cost thousands of dollars.
 This is why we recommend full-face protection for everyone!